jsa4000/Getting-Started-Golang/src/webapp/to-do.md

 ## Backlog

+- Organize the core packages to allow hexagonal architecture
 - Way to centralize timeouts per context (by configuration per item)
 - GRPC abstraction
 - Create generic side-car, using envoy for example, to create and ensure lightweight clients.
+- Add necessary unit testing to check and validate the functionality (uses cases and corner cases)
+- Perform benchmark testing.